frankaemika/docs/source/franka_matlab/matlab_library.rst

 Matlab Demo Pick & Place with RRT
 ---------------------------------

-For familiarization with the Matlab API for the Franka Robot the `pick_and_place_with_RRT.mlx` demo is an good starting point.
+For familiarization with the Matlab API for the Franka Robot the `pick_and_place_with_RRT.mlx` demo is a good starting point.

 .. figure:: _static/matlab_pick_and_place_with_RRT_demo.png
     :align: center